NextFire-PolyMTL/log8100-project/README.md

 RAM for optimal performances.\
 You can change these values in the `Vagrantfile` if needed.

-On Linux, you may need to add the following lines to your `/etc/hosts` if the Sonarqube Terraform provider fails to reach the cluster instance.
+On Linux, you need to add the following lines to your `/etc/hosts` so the Sonarqube Terraform provider can reach the cluster instance:

 ```
 127.0.0.1 localhost